aminechaff/SRM_Lab/README.md

 The proximity radar is **intentionally left disabled** for now: because of some bugs and the fact that iRacing **does not expose all the data** it needs, I'd rather not ship it until I find a better solution.
-An iRacing-style radar can be added if needed — but I prefer to leave it empty until I have a solid answer, rather than release something unreliable.
+An iRacing-style radar can be added if needed, but I prefer to leave it empty until I have a solid answer, rather than release something unreliable.

 ### Community